Sean Murphy (rower): International representative rowing

 Murphy made his Australian representative debut in a coxless four at the World Junior Rowing Championships in Hamburg in 2014.
 That crew finished in overall thirteenth place.
 In 2017 he moved into the Australian senior squad.
 He rowed in the quad scull at the Rowing World Cup II in Poznan to a tenth placing and then at the 2017 Rowing World Cup III in Poznan he stroked the Australian men's lightweight quad scull to fifth place.

 In 2018 Murphy was still eligible for U23 selection.
 As Australia's lightweight single sculler at the Rowing World Cup II in Lucerne he fought through the repechage to a sixth place final finish and then was picked to contest the World Rowing U23 Championships in Poznan where he took the bronze medal.
 In 2019 Murphy was selected to row Australia's lightweight single for the 2019 international season.
 In the finals at the World Rowing Cup II in Poznan and at the WRC III in Rotterdam, Murphy took leads at the 500m mark, was never headed and won two international gold medals.
 Murphy was then selected to race the Australian lightweight scull at the 2019 World Rowing Championships in Linz, Austria.
 He placed third in his heat, second in his quarter and semi finals and then placed third in the A-final to claim a World Championship bronze medal.

 Before the delayed Tokyo Olympics at the final Olympic qualification regatta in Lucerne, Switzerland in May 2021 and now paired with Hamish Parry, he raced an Australian representative lightweight double, attempting to qualify that boat.
 They made their final, but missed the Olympic cut-off.

+In March 2023 Murphy was again selected as a sculler in the Australian men's lightweight squad for the 2023 international season.
+At the Rowing World Cup II in Varese, Italy Murphy raced as Australia's MLW2X entrant with Oscar McGuinness.
+They made the B final and finished in overall seventh place.
+At 2023's RWC III in Lucerne, Murphy and McGuinness again raced the MLW2X.
+They were beaten out of 2nd place in the repechage by 9/100th of a second, made the C final which they won for an overall 13th place at the regatta.
+Murphy and McGuinness were selected to race Australia's double scull at 2023 World Rowing Championships in Belgrade, Serbia.
+They placed fourth in their heat, progressing to the quarter-finals.
+They ultimately finished fourth in the C final for an overall 16th place at the regatta.